-Seismic in the Drilling Workflow – Phase 1: MinEx CRC Project 5
+Seismic in the Drilling Workflow: MinEx CRC Project 5

 Total Grant Value

-Modern mineral exploration beneath sediments and weathered regolith is dominated by the use of invasive drilling to access and sample below the surface.
+Modern mineral exploration – particularly beneath cover – is dominated by the use of invasive drilling to access and sample below the surface.
 By improving technologies for the non-invasive imaging of buried geology, we could reduce the amount of drilling needed to discover and characterise hidden mineral systems.

-Many of the most exciting exploration targets in Western Australia lie in areas where the richly-endowed geology of the State’s proven mineral provinces plunges beneath more recent layers of rock.
-Lowering the barriers to understanding these buried targets will reduce the risk for companies investing in exploration to underpin the productive future of the minerals industry in WA.
+Many of the most exciting exploration targets in WA lie in areas where the richly-endowed geology of proven mineral provinces plunges beneath more recent layers of rock.
+Lowering the barriers to understanding these buried targets will reduce exploration risk, encouraging investment to underpin the productive future of the State’s minerals industry.

 Keywords: Seismic sensing; Drilling; Drilling technology; Mineral exploration